tcw1470/r-watch/README.md

 <summary>Fit Prophet </summary>

 1) Users are required to first fetch data from Climate Serv
-2) Users may then click to train and fit a Prohet model
+2) Users may then click to train and fit a Prophet model

 </details>